mantl/mantl-packaging/Packaging-Roadmap-for-Mantl.md

     90-base
     resolv.conf.j2(needs new format)

-`mantl-logrotate` : finished and pushed to asteris-lc/mantlpackaging tasks/main.yml
+`mantl-logrotate` : This role will be broken up and placed with the separate
+    components.
+  tasks/main.yml
     // set logrotate interval to daily
     // in file /etc/logrotate.conf